By T.L. Haddix

 Michelle hesitated.
 “Not good.
 Less than thirty percent.”

-“Oh, God,” Logan said.
-He sat as well, leaning into Amelia, his head in his hands.
+“Oh, God,” Logan said, leaning into Amelia, his head in his hands.
 “That’s not enough.”

 John, Zanny’s husband, spoke up.
 “At our house.”